TagStudioDev/TagStudio/CONTRIBUTING.md

 ## Documentation Guidelines

-Documentation contributions include anything inside of the `doc/` folder, as well as the `README.md` and `CONTRIBUTING.md` files.
+Documentation contributions include anything inside the `doc/` folder, as well as the `README.md` and `CONTRIBUTING.md` files.

 - Use "[snake_case](https://developer.mozilla.org/en-US/docs/Glossary/Snake_case)" for file and folder names
 - Follow the folder structure pattern